Pharmacy students working in lab and class on the Worcester campus

 On-Campus Experiences

-This hybrid online program includes three required in-person experiences on our Manchester, NH campus: an orientation and two academic immersions.
+This program includes three required in-person experiences on our Manchester, NH campus: an orientation and two academic immersions.
 Students are also invited to participate in graduation activities.
 These are essential experiences to network with faculty and peers, integrate with the MCPHS Community, and ensure graduates are practice ready.

 Flexible, Online Learning